cesaralvrz/cesaralvrz/README.md

 -->

 * My name is César Álvarez Llaneza
-* I'm from Spain (Asturias)
 * I Study Business Administration of Technological Companies
-* I love to work with JavaScript & Python
+* I love to create web applications and websites
+* JavaScript and Python as my favorite languages to use

 ---